GreatLordOz/City-Management-Bill/README.md

 ##### Plot Boundaries

 The plot manager shall be given the right to designate new plot boundaries within specified areas, as determine by the Executive Council.
-Plots may not contain more than 200 blocks, on the same y-level as the nearest street, in total within and including their set boundaries.
+Plots may not contain more than 200 blocks squared in total within and including their set boundaries.
 Should the Executive Council find a problem with a plot's boundaries, they can adjust them accordingly.

 ##### New Friend Plot Deligation